 Gypsum (calcium sulfate) is a product that supplies the crop in the soil with a soluble and available form of calcium (Ca2+) and sulfur (SO42-).
-If these forms are deficient in soil, then crop productivity will benefit if gypsum is applied.
+If these forms are deficient in soil, then crop productivity and soil will benefit if gypsum is applied.
 Today gypsum is sold either as ag-gyp or pelletized gypsum.

-Ag-gyp is ground down to a coarse mesh (40 to 100 mesh) and as a powder has to be spread alone using specialized broadcast spreaders built for lime.
+Ag-gyp gypsum is ground down to a coarse mesh (40 to 100 mesh) and as a powder has to be spread alone using specialized broadcast spreaders built for lime.
 Ag-gyp cannot be blended with other fertilizers as the particle sizes are different which will lead to more ag-gyp flowing out early and more gypsum fertilizer flowing out later into the soil.

 Pelletized gypsum (calcium sulfate) can be easily blended with today’s dry fertilizer materials including urea, ammonium sulfate, diammonium phosphate (DAP) or monoammonium phosphate (MAP).
 Soil agricultural retailers with dry fertilizer plants and blenders will formulate a blend based on how many pounds of nutrients and gypsum you want per acre soil.
 Additionally, the gypsum pelletizing process makes it possible to blend humates, nitrogen, phosphorus and potassium and create granules with a specific analysis.